Loading...

 What Is the Running Time for SSC GD 2026 PET (Male & Female)?

-The running requirement differs for male and female candidates.
 You must build your stamina, and regular running practice is essential to clear this stage.

 Male Candidates